LispCookbook/cl-cookbook/error_handling.md

 (error (make-condition 'my-division-by-zero :dividend 3))
 ~~~

-Throwing these conditions will enter the interactive debugger, where
-the user may select a restart.
+`cerror` is like `error`, but automatically establishes a `continue` restart that the user can use to continue execution.
+It accepts a string as its first argument - this string will be used as the user-visible report for that restart.

-`warn` will not enter the debugger (create warning conditions by subclassing [simple-warning][simple-warning]).
+`warn` will not enter the debugger (create warning conditions by subclassing [warning][warning]) - if its condition is unhandled, it will log the warning to error output instead.

-Use [signal][signal] if you do not want to enter the debugger, but you still want to signal to the upper levels that something *exceptional* happened.
+Use [signal][signal] if you do not want to do any printing or enter the debugger, but you still want to signal to the upper levels that some sort of noticeable situation has occurred.

+That situation can be anything, from passing information during normal
+operation of your code to grave situations like errors.
-And that can be anything.
-For example, it can be used to track
+For example, it can be used to track progress during an operation.
-progress during an operation.
-You would create a condition with a
+You can create a condition with a
-`percent` slot, signal one when progress is made, and the
+`percent` slot, signal one whenever progress is made, and the
 higher level code would handle it and display it to the user.
 See the
 resources below for more.